-Items contributing to the change in 2015 include:
+Items contributing to the increase in 2015 include:

-- A \$27.7 million loss on extinguishment of debt due to the retirement of our 2019 Notes (please see Part II Item 7 "Liquidity and Capital Resources" for additional information), - A \$12.9 million increase in interest expense primarily attributable to increased borrowing on our Senior Credit Facility and the Searchlight note, - A \$12.6 million impairment charge recorded to reflect an other than temporary decline in fair value for one of our equity investments, - A \$11.2 million unrealized loss recorded for adjusting to fair value a derivative instrument where we issued 3.0 million stock appreciation rights to an affiliate of Searchlight Capital, L.P. ("Searchlight"), - A \$4.7 million gain recorded upon the sale of one of our cost method investments, and - A \$2.6 million net loss for adjusting to fair value the assets included in the consideration transfered in the Wireless Acquisition and adjusting to fair value amendments to certain agreements related to the right to use ACS network assets.
+- A \$27.7 million loss on extinguishment of debt due to the retirement of our 2019 Notes in 2015, - A \$12.9 million increase in interest expense primarily attributable to increased borrowing on our Senior Credit Facility and the Searchlight note. - A \$12.6 million impairment charge recorded to reflect an other than temporary decline in fair value of an equity investment - A \$11.2 million unrealized loss recorded for adjusting to fair value a derivative instrument where we issued 3.0 million stock appreciation rights to an affiliate of Searchlight, - A \$4.7 million gain recorded upon the sale of a cost method investment, and - A \$2.6 million net loss for adjusting to fair value the assets included in the consideration transferred in the Wireless Acquisition and adjusting to fair value amendments to certain agreements related to the right to use ACS network assets.